 Service underpins every facet of what a good martial arts program should be about.
 The lessons you learn in the dojo should act as a canvas for how you treat people outside of the dojo.
 In fact, service should be part of people’s everyday lives to help create a more harmonious society.

-One of the hallmarks of the Quantum Martial Arts / Northstar Ju Jitsu system is the number of Black Belts who continue to regularly train after they achieve that milestone.
-A further hallmark is how many of those Black Belts commit to further training under Andy Sensei’s guidance to become a fully qualified Northstar Ju Jitsu trainer.
+One of the hallmarks of a good martial arts system is the number of Black Belts who continue to regularly train after they achieve that milestone.
+A further hallmark is how many of those Black Belts commit to further training become a fully qualified martial arts instructors.

-At Quantum Martial Arts, we are blessed with a team of trainers and assisting Black Belts who unreservedly share their time and experience with the students – both adult and children.
-All the adult Quantum trainers are volunteers and, without speaking for them, they offer service to their fellow students and children out of their generosity of spirit.
+We are blessed with a team of trainers and assisting Black Belts who unreservedly share their time and experience with the students – both adult and children.
+All the adult trainers are volunteers and, without speaking for them, they offer service to their fellow students and children out of their generosity of spirit.

 This approach permeates down through the belt ranks with senior coloured belt students assisting new starters.

-We all remember what it is like to be the ‘new person’ standing at the end of the row, not knowing what to expect.
+We all remember what it is like to be the ‘new person’ standing at the end of the class, not knowing what to expect.
 That is why we utilise the ‘buddy system’ to make that first step a little bit easier.
 Indeed there is a famous martial arts quote “Beginners mind”, which has many levels of meaning, but also encompasses welcoming new students.

 I am truly humbled by the help and assistance afforded by all the trainers, black belts and senior students.
 Without that assistance, we simply could not operate and run classes and grading for the broader school population.
 I know that all those offering service truly love what they do as well, especially seeing the children grow and develop skills and confidence and similarly with the adult students becoming more empowered.